-As the founders of the sport, also boasts some of the world’s oldest and most beautiful football stadiums.
+As the founders of the sport, England also boasts some of the world’s oldest and most beautiful football stadiums.
 Let’s take a look at some of our favorites.

 Wembley